 - Block 6 text

-All volunteers are shown what to do and are given safety training at the start of each session.
+Training is given at the start of each session.

 - block 5 header